 Perception was designed by the famous naval architect L. Francis Herreshoff.
 She was built in Keri Keri, New Zealand in 1985 and purchased by a prominent Massachusetts architect.
 On her voyage to her new homeport of Martha’s Vineyard, Massachusetts, he and his crew sailed her to Australia, the Galapagos, Brazil, and the Caribbean.
 Sadly, he passed away in 2015, and his widow, appreciative of Michigan Challenge’s mission, sold Perception to the Board of Directors.

 The Board traveled to Martha’s Vineyard, Massachusetts, in the summer of 2017 to purchase Perception, where she was de-rigged and trucked to Traverse City, Michigan, and work began on restoration and upgrades.
 During the winter and spring of 2018the team met with veterans’ organizations to locate Gold Star Teens and introduced our sailing program.
 Our first program was in July of 2018, and we learned as much from the teens as they did from us.
 It was a very rewarding experience, and were are excited to continue programs the summer of 2019.
 We also hosted a number of free day sails for veterans, gained volunteers and trained crew, and continued the upgrades and refurbishings of our beloved Perception.

-So far in 2019 we have run 2 more Gold Star Teen programs, appeared at our first Tall Ships Festival where we hosted Gold Star Teens families, took veterans out for free sails at Harbor Days in Elk Rapids, and showed off Perception at the Hessel Classic Boat Show in Hessel, Michigan, and will continue to give free sails to veterans.
+In 2019 we ran two more Gold Star Teen programs, appeared at our first Tall Ships Festival where we hosted Gold Star Teens families, took veterans out for free sails at Harbor Days in Elk Rapids, and showed off Perception at the Hessel Classic Boat Show in Hessel, Michigan, and will continue to give free sails to veterans.

 The Sail Mail Newsletter